 Who should use this form

-This template is provided for the use of providers of the Individual Placement and Support (IPS) program.
+This template is provided for the use of providers of the Individual Placement and Support (IPS) program through the Adult Mental Health pilot.
 Providers are funded by the Department of Social Services (the department).

 When to use this form